Watch a Boeing 787 Dreamliner draw a massive plane above the United States

 Tesloop does emission-free electric freight shipping – with a Tesla Model X

-If you have to do a nearly 18 hour live engine test, why not do something fun?
+If you have to do a nearly 18-hour live engine test, why not do something fun?
 Boeing clearly likes fun because for the last 14 hours a 787 Dreamliner has been tracing the outline of a plane above the United States.
 By my count, this outline hits 17 states and spans from Michigan’s Upper Peninsula to the tip of Texas.

 As of this post’s writing, the outline is nearly complete.
 The plane will then have to make its way back to Seattle.
 It’s scheduled to land at 9:24 PDT.
 You can watch the test live here.